miskatoivanen/miskatoivanen.github.io/cmdline_course.md

 echo "Hi, I'm a script!"
 ```

+This week’s material also includes configuration files.
+For example, bash configuration files can be used to:
+  * customize your prompt
+  * change the hostname for your computer
+  * change the length of your command history
+  * switch your preferred editor
+  * change your timezone

 Week 5 was definitely the hardest one for me.
 I didn’t have time to properly study any of the material, so I only managed to grasp very basic concepts.
 Scripts are definitely something I’ll have to come back to in the future…